-This is the fourth lesson in a series on mastering Avid Media Composer’s keyboard shortcuts.
+This is the fourth lesson in a series on mastering Avid Media Composer’s keyboard shortcuts and it’s on all the editing keyboard shortcuts.
 Each lesson tackles a handful of shortcuts.
-Those shortcuts should be practiced until the next lesson in a few days.
 By the end of the lessons you should be flying through your editing sessions.

 This isn’t just any old list of shortcuts.
 For many of them I explain how they work and how I use them everyday as a professional editor.

 If you’re just getting started, no worries.
 You can take this lesson and circle back to the previous lessons.
 You can find all the lessons here.

 This lesson focuses on editing.
 By editing I mean putting clips in and removing clips from the timeline.
 There’s only a few shortcuts in this lesson but they’re some of the most valuable and useful functions in Media Composer.

 PS – There’s a pop quiz that I need you to give me an answer to at the end of the lesson.

 Here is a quick rundown on locked and unlocked tracks.
 It is important to understand how this works to fully grasp the keyboard shortcuts in this lesson.
 If you are familiar with these already then skip ahead.
 If not, I recommend reading this section.